-Analysis | Homes in poor neighborhoods are taxed at roughly twice the rate of rich ones, study shows
+Analysis | Homes in poor neighborhoods are taxed at roughly twice the rate of those in rich areas, study shows

 Because of the interplay between race and economic outcomes in this country, property tax regressivity results in stunning racial inequities, Berry said.
 He found, for instance, that in neighborhoods where 90 percent or more of the residents are Black, homes are taxed roughly 50 percent higher than they are in other neighborhoods in the same county.

 “This is an example of structural racism,” Berry said.
-“African-Americans and other minorities are more likely to own low-priced homes.
+“African Americans and other minorities are more likely to own low-priced homes.
 This means that minorities are more likely to be overtaxed because they are more likely to own low-priced homes.”

 However, Berry points out that even within communities that are overwhelmingly White, the same pattern of over-assessment and under-assessment remains.
 “The key fact is that low-priced homes are over-assessed,” he said.
 More accurate assessments would create more home equity for owners of low-priced homes regardless of their race.